melwyncarlo/MFC_Ubuntu_Data_Backup/README.md

 <pre>
 • Download the archived file 'mfcubuntudatabackup.tar' into the 'Downloads' directory of your system.
 • Open a terminal by pressing : Control + Alt + T<br>  the following keys
-• Type the following          : sudo cd Downloads && tar -xvf mfcubuntudatabackup.tar &&
+• Type the following          : <code>sudo</code> cd Downloads && tar -xvf mfcubuntudatabackup.tar &&
                                 cd mfcubuntudatabackup && ./install.sh

 Note: Enter the system password where requested.
 This is to allow access to the thumbnail (icons) directory<br>for adding a new thumbnail.